krzysztoffiok/c_elegans_fitness/README.md

-This repository contains a copy of MASK-RCNN model modified for the purpose of carrying our C. Elegans fitness analysis described in paper <paper in preparation>.
+This repository contains a copy of MASK-RCNN (https://github.com/matterport/Mask_RCNN) model modified for the purpose of carrying out C. Elegans fitness analysis described in paper <paper in preparation>.

 In due course description of usage will appear here.